 Interest: The prospect expresses interest in a particular group of products or services that solves their specific problem.

-Desire: The prospect shows interest in a particular brand or product and begins to evaluate whether it meets their needs.
+Desire or Decision: The prospect shows interest in a particular brand or product and begins to evaluate whether it meets their needs.

 Action: The prospect decides whether that brand or product meets their needs.
 If it does, they become a customer.
 If it doesn’t, they continue to evaluate until they find a brand or product that does.